 • Connect your Nest Thermostat.

-The preset temperatures on your Nest can also be changed from the app.
-From the home screen, find your Thermostat and then select Settings.
-At this screen, select Temperature Preferences and then Temperature Presets.
+The app also allows you to change the Nest's preset temperatures.
+From the home screen, select Thermostat before selecting Settings.
+Once there, select Temperature Preferences and then Temperature Presets.
 The display will show your preferred Comfort, Eco and Sleep temperatures.
 Choose the appropriate setting to change the temperature for that preset.

 • Quick Schedule: The Quick Schedule feature is based on the national average schedule for more energy-efficient use.
-When you are setting up your Nest, the Google Home app enables you to set the temperature with a schedule.
-If you select this feature, it presents a preset schedule before letting you customize it.
-Once setup is complete, that’s the schedule it uses.
+When you are setting up your Nest, the Google Home app allows you to change the temperature with a schedule.
+When choosing this option, it presents a preset schedule and allows you to make changes.
+After you've made all your choices, that’s the schedule it will use.

-• Temperature Presets: To change the temperature presets on your Nest, open the Google Home app and press Thermostat.
+• Temperature Presets: If you prefer other basic preset options, open the Google Home app and select Thermostat.
 Then, tap Presets and choose Edit.
-After the changes are complete, select Done.
+Once you’ve made the changes, select Done.

-If you already have a schedule and want to change it, open the Google Home app, select Thermostat and then tap on Schedules.
-Find the time of week you want to add a temperature to.
-After the day is selected, tap Add and find the preset you want.
+For anyone wanting to edit their schedule, open the Google Home app, select Thermostat and then tap on Schedules.
+Choose the day of the week where you want to make changes.
+Once you pick the day, tap Add and find the preset you want.
 Finally, select Time before touching and dragging the numbers to change the time.
 Your update won't be applied until you select Done.

 10. How to Set a Temperature Range on a Nest Thermostat

 Nest thermostats are compatible with most HVAC systems.
-Google, Nest's manufacturer, features a compatibility checking tool that shares questions concerning your location and current setup to determine which Nest model is compatible with your system.
+Google, Nest's manufacturer, has an online compatibility checker that shares questions concerning your location and existing setup to determine which Nest model is compatible with your system.

-If you don't think your Nest is compatible with your system, you should get in touch with local pros for smart thermostat installation in Lexington.
-An experienced technician will be able to evaluate your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.
+If you don't think your Nest is compatible with your system, it’s best to reach out to a professional for smart thermostat installation in Lexington.
+Technicians with the proper experience can assess your system and, if your Nest is compatible, install it quick so you can jump right into the savings and convenience.

-Bear in mind, by doing this you clear all your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.
+Don't forget, by doing this you are turning off all of your temperature schedules and letting the Nest work like any other thermostat—it will display the temperature and allow changes, but that’s about it.

 • Auto-Schedule: From the main screen, go to Settings and then scroll to Nest Sense.
 Go to Auto-Schedule, select No and click Done.